RTP and Volatility

 RTP shows returns and volatility shows slot behavior.

-Understanding these characteristics helps you choose the game that suits you - be it frequent wins or the chance to hit a big jackpot.
+Understanding these characteristics helps you choose the game that suits you - be it frequent wins or a chance to hit a big jackpot.

 Play consciously - and let the chances be on your side!